-Below,12 committed couples and celebratory images that captured our attention and inspired us when we needed it the most.
+Below, 12 couples who captured our attention and inspired us when we needed it the most.

 Masks for All